Dr17/AI-ML/README.md

 Starting with fast ai course.
 # DAY 2 ( 11/06/25)
 Still staying in the same course , covering theory parts , maybe at the end of the day will try to do a small project
+# day 3 (12/06/25)
+still no development , staying in the same stage.